elizabeth-poggie/elizabeth-poggie/_content/notes/01-rubric.md

 - Does not accept feedback from their peers or the prof.
 - Actively promotes a negative outlook for the class or alienates individuals without offering constructive solutions.
 - Avoids taking responsibility for errors or setbacks, deflecting blame onto others or external factors.

-# Timely Submission

-Ensures punctual submissions.

-## Considerations:

-- Demonstrates awareness of when to seek guidance on tasks, allowing ample time before the deadline.
-- Communicates any personal circumstances preventing timely submission.
-- Successfully prioritizes tasks, allocating appropriate time to major components versus minor details.
-- Avoids scope creep to adhere to deadlines; while creativity is valued, it should not impede timely submission.

-## Anti-pattern:

-- Repeatedly misses deadlines
-- Fails to proactively communicate obstacles